vexor/vx-promo/p/terms.md

 __Intellectual property__

-The Service and its original content, features and functionality are and will remain the exclusive property of Evrone LLC and its licensors.
+The Service and its original content, features and functionality are and will remain the exclusive property of Vexor LLC and its licensors.
 The Service is protected by copyright, trademark, and other laws of both the Czech Republic and foreign countries.
-Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of Evrone LLC.
+Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of Vexor LLC.

 __Links to other web sites__

-Our Service may contain links to third-party web sites or services that are not owned or controlled by Evrone LLC.
+Our Service may contain links to third-party web sites or services that are not owned or controlled by Vexor LLC.

-Evrone LLC has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
-You further acknowledge and agree that Evrone LLC shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such web sites or services.
+Vexor LLC has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
+You further acknowledge and agree that Vexor LLC shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such web sites or services.